Definition. A function

 is a relation which satisfies the following two conditions:

-That is, a function assigns to each (clause 1) element of an element of
+That is, a function assigns to each (clause 1) element of

 , and that assignment is unambiguous (clause 2).
 Since we could rewrite clause 1 as